arnzel/JavaProxyServlet/README.md

 3. Transformations of the sites via jquery-selectors

       Transformations to the requested sites can be declared in the file transformations.txt.
-The sytax of each transformation is : css-Seelktor ->
+The sytax of each transformation is : css-Selektor -> JQueryMethod [-> Parameters]*